 What we like: Included 3L water reservoir makes it a standout value.

-What we don’t: Less comfortable and feature-rich as the Osprey Skarab above.
+What we don’t: Less comfortable and feature-rich than the Osprey Skarab above.

 Gregory has been in the pack business for decades, and we’re consistently impressed with the build quality and comfort of their products.
 The Nano H2O hydration pack is no exception and has a hiking-focused build that comes with Gregory’s in-house 3D Hydro reservoir system.
 There’s a lot to like here: The Nano is lightweight, sleek, and very competitively priced at just $90 (the included reservoir costs $45 alone).
 You can spend up for Gregory’s Inertia 24 hydration pack, which comes with nice touches like a lightly padded hipbelt, more supportive foam backpanel, and more generous storage layout, but we love the value of the Nano line.